napari/napari/docs/source/explanations/rendering.md

 ========== ============= =================
 ```
 The issue is not just aesthetic.
 Manipulating user interface elements like
-sliders becomes almost impossible if the framerate is really slow, and it
+sliders becomes almost impossible if the framerate is really slow.
+It can
-can be a deeply frustrating experience for the user as they struggle to
+create a deeply frustrating experience for the user as they struggle to use
-use the application.
-Furthermore, if Napari does not respond to events at
+the application at the degraded speed.
+Furthermore, if napari does not
-all for a few seconds, the operating system might indicate to the user that
+respond to events at all for a few seconds, the operating system might
-the application is crashing, for example MacOS will show the "spinning
+indicate to the user that the application is hung or has crashed.
+For
-wheel of death".
+example MacOS will show the "spinning wheel of death".

-A fast average framerate is important, but it's also important that Napari
+A fast average framerate is important, but it's also important that napari
 does not have even isolated slow frames, and does not have a framerate that
 bounces around.
 A jumpy framerate leads to something called
 [jank](http://jankfree.org/).
 For the best user experience we want a